degville/snap-docs/docs/how-to-guides/work-with-snaps/configure-snaps.md

-> :information_source: For background details on how snap developers set configuration options, see [Adding snap configuration](/) and [The configure hook](/t/supported-snap-hooks/3795#heading--the-configure-hook).
+> ⓘ  For background details on how snap developers set configuration options, see [Adding snap configuration](/) and [The configure hook](/t/supported-snap-hooks/3795#heading--the-configure-hook).